Shelly Hruska: Ringette

 At the age of 15, Hruska made the APFG Sixers, an AA provincial ringette team.
 Hruska and the Sixers won the provincial championships and went on to represent Manitoba at the national ringette championships known as the Canadian Ringette Championships.
 Hruska was continually asked to represent Manitoba every year that followed, eventually helping Team Manitoba capture silver at the 1999 Canada Winter Games.

 As her playing career continued, she tried out for Team Canada and made the team in time for the 2002 World Ringette Championships in Edmonton, Alberta where Team Canada won gold defeating Finland 3-1.
 Hruska represented Team Canada once again at the 2004 World Ringette Championships in Stockholm, Sweden, where she was a key player in their victory.

 Women's bandy

-In 2009 Hruska helped Team Canada capture 5th place at the Women's Bandy World Championship.
+In 2008, Hruska helped Team Canada capture 5th place at the Women's Bandy World Championship.

+In 2010, Hruska helped Team Canada capture 4th place at the Women's Bandy World Championship.

 Personal life

 In her personal time Hruska is a certified Level 2 ringette coach and an instructor at the Lisa Brown Ringette Retreat in Calgary, Alberta.
 Hruska also acts as a motivational speaker to inspire Aboriginal and non-Aboriginal communities while promoting a healthy active lifestyle and its benefits.